PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Oh, no Rattick, where is the sport in that?
 No, you can scrabble and claw for your reward with the rest of my creatures.
 Conduct him to the UnderHall and give him the place of honor," Dimsbury said with a smile.
 Rattick was quickly surrounded by Orcs and led from the room.

-As he left, he had time to say, "You are too kind, Master."
+As he left, he had just enough time to say, "You are too kind, Master."

 Dimsbury dismissed them with an annoyed wave.

 "What shall I do about this one, Lord?" asked Samga, nodding at Relan.

-"Samga, leave him to die slowly.
+"Leave him to die slowly.
 Kill him not.
 But when he is done, you may feed him to whatever Orcs you deem worthy of reward.
 Or keep him for yourself Samga.
-You deserve it for keeping this rabble in line.""
+You deserve it for keeping this rabble in line."

 "They will be so pleased Master," said Samga.